CAAPIM/apim-charts/charts/gateway/README.md

 **Backend TLS (HTTPRoute mode):**

 When using HTTPRoute, the Layer7 Gateway backend speaks HTTPS.
 Since the Gateway API does not support `tlsSkipVerify`, a `BackendTLSPolicy` must be configured with CA certificate validation.
 The chart can auto-generate both the backend TLS certificate (mounted to the Gateway pod via a bootstrap script) and the CA certificate (exported as a ConfigMap for BackendTLSPolicy).
-Alternatively, you can reference existing secrets (e.g. from cert-manager).
+For production, we recommend managing certificates externally and referencing them via `validation.caCertificateRefs` -- the bootstrap does not handle key/cert rotation automatically.
+The `validation` block supports selective overrides -- set `validation.hostname`, `validation.caCertificateRefs`, or `validation.wellKnownCACertificates` individually without replacing the entire block.

 **Management Service Routing:**